ferg1e/comment-castles/README.md

 Comment Castles is an internet forum that uses whitelist moderation.
 Users write posts, nested comments and user profiles.
 There is an instance running at [commentcastles.org](https://www.commentcastles.org)!

-Features:
+Other Features:

-* OAuth 2 API
+* OAuth 2 JSON API
 * public and private groups
 * inbox for direct comments you receive
 * [help page](https://www.commentcastles.org/help)